umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Set-Up-Footer/index.md

 - Set column width to 25% as 100% would be the entire width of the page.
 - Choose a heading for your navigation list, let’s call it links for now.
 - Next go to the field called “Links” and select “Add” - a window pops out on the right-hand side.
-- Navigate to the part of the window that says “ Link to page” if this is a clean install you will have the options of Unicorn Hotel or Global Content, If you have created a page you can select that one, however, if that is not the case lets create a link to Unicorn Hotel, we do that by clicking the text, that will mark the field with a green checkmark, finalize by clicking submit.
+- Navigate to the part of the window that says “ Link to page”, where you will see your entire Content tree.
+- Choose an item from the tree - in this case, we'll choose "Unicorn Hotel"
+- Click "Submit" to add the link
 - Next, we get the option to select children, which is another layer of links. we won't need this for now.
 - The final button here is "Only Render Children" which would make the node only display links to the child pages, instead of the selected one